iamhks/Inventory-Management-System/README.md

 # Inventory Management System

-The aim of the project was to make a Database for Chain Of Stores to manage their Inventory by tracking the Items present and maintaining the transactions for all the items between warehouses to branch and warehouse to warehouse.
+The aim of the project was to make a Database for Chain of Stores to manage their inventory by tracking the items present and maintaining the transactions for all the items between warehouses to branch and warehouse to warehouse.

 ## Assumptions